Fraser Rise

 The suburb was gazetted by the Office of Geographic Names on 9 February 2017, following a proposal for eleven new suburbs by the City of Melton.
-The new name officially came into effect in mid-2017.
+The new name officially came into effect in mid-year 2017.
 Prior to the suburb's creation, the area was part of Plumpton.

+Transport

+Fraser Rise is a largely car-dependent suburb.
+The north of the suburb abuts the Melton Highway, which later feeds into the Calder Freeway.
+The Western Freeway is also located a short distance from the suburb's southern boundary, with through-connections to the Melbourne CBD via the Deer Park Bypass and Metropolitan Ring Road.